slanglab/phrasemachine/README.md

 (unigrams).
 For example, the words "social" and "security" don't fully represent the concept "social security"; the words "New" and "York" don't really represent "New York."
 Phrasemachine identifies these sort of multiword phrases automatically so you can use them in text analysis.
-Here's how it works.
+Here's how it works in Python (see the [R/](./R) directory for code in R):

     import phrasemachine
     text = "Barack Obama supports expanding social security." print phrasemachine.get_phrases(text)
     {'counts': Counter({'social security': 1, 'barack obama': 1})}

-We provide both R and Python implementations; this README gives Python examples.
-See also the [R/](./R) directory.
-(For detailed technical discussion, see our paper: [Bag of What?](http://brenocon.com/handler2016phrases.pdf).
+For detailed technical discussion, see our paper: [Bag of What?](http://brenocon.com/handler2016phrases.pdf.
 This package uses the (FilterFSA, k=Infinity, SimpleNP), method from the paper.

 #### Installation